 - 84 credit hour requirement for students entering with a bachelor's degree (approximately 52 for students entering with a master's degree)

 - Qualifying Exam, fulfilled by passing written test in three of four core areas of study listed under the M.S. degree.
 The areas are chosen by the student and the qualitying exam must be completed within the first five semesters of study (withing the first three sememsters for students entering with a masters degree in mathematics or applied mathematics.)
-The written test will be offered twice every year. one in the early Fall (September) and the other in early Spring (January or February).
+The written test will be offered twice every year. one in the Fall (October or November) and the other in Spring (March or April).
 The tests are given in each area separately and students can take the tests in one, two or three areas each time.

 - Comprehensive Exam, which consists of an oral examination based on the student's research proposal.
 The exam aims to ensure that the student has the background to carry out successful research in his/her chosen area and the proposed research has sufficient scholarly merit.